dashpay/docs/introduction/features.rst

 As an example, a standard and relatively simple transaction on the Dash network with one input, one output and a possible change address typically fits in the range of 200 - 400 bytes.
-Assuming a price of US$800 per DASH, the fee falls in the range of $0.0015 - $0.0030, or well under half a cent.
-Processing the transaction using InstantSend at the same price would add $0.08 or eight cents to the transaction.
+Assuming a price of US$100 per DASH, the fee falls in the range of $0.0002 - $0.0004, or 1/50th of a cent.
+Processing a simple transaction using InstantSend at the same price is free of charge, while more complex InstantSend transactions may cost around 1-2 cents per transaction, depending on the number of inputs.
 These fees apply regardless of the Dash or dollar value of the transaction itself.

-PrivateSend works by creating denominations of 10, 1, 0.1 and 0.01 DASH
+PrivateSend works by creating denominations of 10, 1, 0.1, 0.01 and
-and then mixing these denominations with other users.
+0.001 DASH and then mixing these denominations with other users.
 Creation of the denominations is charged at the default fee for a standard transaction.
-Mixing is free, but to prevent spam attacks, an average of one in ten mixing transactions are charged a fee of 0.001 DASH.
+Mixing is free, but to prevent spam attacks, an average of one in ten mixing transactions are charged a fee of 0.0001 DASH.
 Spending inputs mixed using PrivateSend incurs the usual standard or InstantSend fees, but to avoid creating a potentially identifiable change address, the fee is always rounded up to the lowest possible denomination.
-This is typically .01 DASH, so it is important to deduct the fee from the amount being sent if possible to minimise fees.
+This is typically .001 DASH, so it is important to deduct the fee from the amount being sent if possible to minimise fees.
 Combining InstantSend and PrivateSend may be expensive due to this requirement and the fact that a PrivateSend transaction may require several inputs, while InstantSend charges a fee of 0.0001 DASH per input.
 Always check your fees before sending a transaction.

 .. _evolution: